Find Your Perfect School

 If you want to become a full-fledged elementary school teacher or preschool teacher with a teaching license, you can transfer credits earned in an associate degree to a bachelor’s degree in elementary education.

-This is true for most states, such as Florida and Texas where a bachelor’s degree and teacher certification are a must for public school elementary teachers.
+This is true for most states, such as Florida and Texas, where a bachelor’s degree and teacher certification are necessary for public school elementary teachers.

 With an online associate degree in elementary education, you will find well-paying jobs in Washington, Utah, and New Jersey, the best states for early childhood educators.

 There’s also a rising demand for individuals with an online associate in elementary education degree due to the following reasons:

 - Population growth resulting in increasing enrollment in elementary schools

 - Teachers leaving the profession or retiring

 - Increase in the number of English language learners in the country

 - Shortages in teachers in specialized subject areas, particularly in special education, math, and the sciences

 Check this out: Best Online Associates in Education Degrees